UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 bevy_cobweb_ui::ui_bevy::ui_ext::style_wrappers::FlexNode as FlexNode
 ```

-If any command or scene in the file, or any file that imports the file, contains a `FlexNode`, then the type path specified here will be used to reflect the raw data into a concrete rust type.
+If any command or scene in the file, or any file that imports the file, contains a `FlexNode`, then the type path specified here will be used when reflecting the raw data into a concrete rust type.

 ### Defs section

-TODO: definitions are not yet implemented
+TODO: definitions (constants and macros) are not yet implemented

 ### Commands section